 $250 + applicable taxes

-Additional fees for expedited accreditation of events less than 8 weeks prior to the intended advertising date
+Additional fees for expedited accreditation of events between 2 and 8 weeks prior to the intended advertising date

 Physician Organization Fast Tracking Accreditation Review Fee